ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_net8/how-to-2.md

 ![fig3](Figures/03.png)

-You will now compare execution times to x64 architecture (emulator on arm64) by typing
+You will now compare execution times to x64 architecture (emulator on arm64) by typing:

 ```
 dotnet run -c Release -a x64